Table of contents

 • seeds

-A large number of bodily processes are improved by a diet rich in fiber: bowel movements, digestion, the development of positive intestinal flora and the elimination of toxins are the most important of these.
+A large number of bodily processes are improved by a high-fiber diet: bowel movements, digestion, the development of positive intestinal flora and the elimination of toxins are the most important of these.
 Fiber is also said to have health-promoting and preventive effects.

 Health-promoting and disease-preventing effects of dietary fiber